cgalmozzi/Natprotocol_5/Readme_SeRP.md

 value9:   norm read - strand [8]

 ```
 Three output text files containing information on the footprint length distribution (<sample>_FootprintLength.txt), the number of reads per chromosome, the number of all reads (<sample>_TotalReads.txt) and the gene expression (<sample>_GeneExpression.txt).
 The text file 'GeneExpression.txt' contains all genes, the sum of all reads per gene [RPM], the gene length, and the normalized sum of all reads [RPKM].
-The tag 'included' or 'excluded' is added if the RPM-value is above or below 64 reads, respectively.
+The tag 'included' or 'excluded' is added if the RPM-value is above or below the threshold, respectively.

 These four files serve as input files for the following scripts.